sAkhil02/project-management-dashboard/README.md

 A full-stack admin dashboard for managing projects and their associated methods, with admin login, search/filter, and CRUD operations — built as a learning project pairing a React + TypeScript frontend with a FastAPI backend.

-> ✏️ Replace this title/description with whatever name you'd like to give the project — this is just a starting point based on the code.

 ## Features

 - 🔐 Admin login (via email or phone number + password)